 Registration in Town / Visa Extension (Residence Permit)

 All German and European students staying in Lübeck have to register with the city within 7 days after their arrival.
-Bring your passport and declare your reason (studies) and give your address in Lübeck.
+Bring your passport and confirmation of your address in Lübeck, signed by the landlord.

 Meldestelle Lübeck (Registration as inhabitant)